 June 5-9, 2023 – 9:00 AM to 4:00 PM

-The University of Tulsa, College of Engineering and Natural Sciences is hosting a week long GenCyber Tulsa summer day camp for Middle School Students.
+The University of Tulsa, College of Engineering and Natural Sciences is hosting a week long GenCyber Tulsa summer day camp for High School Students.
 The camp’s goal is stimulate student awareness of and interest in cybersecurity topics and careers.

-- The GenCyber summer camp is a comprehensive and activity-based program for middle school students entering the seventh and eighth grades in the fall 2021.
+- The GenCyber summer camp is a comprehensive and activity-based program for high school students entering the 11-12th grades in the fall 2023.

 - The camp will introduce cybersecurity concepts such as defense in depth, confidentiality, availability, thinking like an adversary, and keeping it simple.

 - Students are not required to have prior knowledge or experience in cybersecurity, programming, or computers.

 - Students will learn about network security, cyber ethics, cryptography, block programming, Python programming, gaming and many other interesting topics in current technology.

 - GenCyber Camps have been generously funded by a grant from the National Security Agency and the National Science Foundation.
 There is no cost to a student to attend.

 - GenCyber Tulsa is a non-residential camp.

 GenCyber Tulsa is limited to 40 participants.
 Applications will be accepted until Friday, April 14 at 12:00 pm.
 Please do not submit multiple entries for the same child – duplicate entries will be deleted.

 Who is this camp for?